deckerego/hack-clock/README.md

 1. Make sure your Raspberry Pi is up to date with the latest packages & firmware.
 2. Enable I2C as described in Adafruit's tutorial at https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c
-3. Install WiringPi as described within http://wiringpi.com/download-and-install/
+3. Add the necessary Python and GStreamer dependencies using `sudo apt-get install wiringpi python-setuptools python-pip python-dev python-smbus gstreamer0.10-x gstreamer-tools gstreamer0.10-plugins-base gstreamer0.10-plugins-good gstreamer0.10-plugins-bad python-gst0.10`
 4. To let the pi user sense button presses, use the WiringPi GPIO Utility to permit non-root access to the pins.
 As an example: `gpio export 24 in; gpio mode 24 up`
-5. Add the necessary Python and GStreamer dependencies using `sudo apt-get install wiringpi python-setuptools python-pip python-dev python-smbus gstreamer0.10-x gstreamer-tools gstreamer0.10-plugins-base gstreamer0.10-plugins-good gstreamer0.10-plugins-bad python-gst0.10`
-6. Clone or download this repository using `git clone https://github.com/deckerego/hack-clock.git` or by downloading https://github.com/deckerego/hack-clock/archive/master.zip
+5. Clone or download this repository using `git clone https://github.com/deckerego/hack-clock.git` or by downloading https://github.com/deckerego/hack-clock/archive/master.zip
-7. Install hack-clock's dependencies using `sudo pip install -r requirements.txt`.
+6. Install hack-clock's dependencies using `sudo pip install -r requirements.txt`.
 Note you MUST have `ntpdate` installed - pip doesn't like it when your system clock is wrong!
-8. Copy the file `config.sample` to `config.py` and customize it for your environment (e.g. your local weather station)
+7. Copy the file `config.sample` to `config.py` and customize it for your environment (e.g. your local weather station)
-9. Start the app by executing `./run_server.py` from within the hack-clock/webapp directory
+8. Start the app by executing `./run_server.py` from within the hack-clock/webapp directory

 Once the app starts, you should be able to get to the clock's web interface on port 9003.
 For example - http://192.168.1.2:9003/